 Most doctors who treat head injuries agree that recovery is faster if you understand what is happening, get enough rest, and resume your responsibilities at your own pace.

 Don't push yourself too hard.
 The time you spend at work, with family and friends, and in other activities should be determined by your comfort level.
 Only gradually increase your activity level over time.
-Consider whether or not those activities make your symptoms worse.
+Consider whether or not specific activities make your symptoms worse.

 Every day, Veterans from all military service branches and eras connect with proven resources and effective treatments.
 Here’s how to take the next step: the one that’s right for you.